Mohamed-Y0/Exclusive/readme.md

 ### 🗺️ Planned Features

 - [ ] Order history and details in user profile
-- [ ] Search across products with debounced input in header
-- [ ] Pagination/infinite scroll for product lists
 - [ ] Admin dashboard for product/category management
-- [ ] Dark mode and theme customization
-- [ ] Unit and integration tests (components, hooks, and store)

 ---